 \subsection{Rigid disks in standard contact spheres}

-Chekanov-Eliashberg algebras of Legendrian submanifolds are a central tool in symplectic topology, introduced by Chekanov \cite{Che02} and Eliashberg--Givental--Hofer \cite{EGH00}.
-While a definite general reference is still not available, it is possible to combine the established results to define Chekanov-Eliashberg algebras of Legendrians in the standard contact sphere $S^{2n-1}$, and to show that they satisfy the expected properties.
+Chekanov--Eliashberg algebras of Legendrian submanifolds are central tools in symplectic topology, introduced by Chekanov \cite{Che02} and Eliashberg--Givental--Hofer \cite{EGH00}.
+While a definite general reference is still not available, it is possible to combine the established results to define Chekanov--Eliashberg algebras of Legendrians in the standard contact sphere $S^{2n-1}$, and to show that they satisfy the expected properties.
 This section explains the necessary geometric and analytical results leading to this definition, and to concrete calculations.

 Let $x+iy=(x_{1}+iy_{1},\dots,x_{n}+iy_{n})$ be coordinates on $\C^{n}$.
 Consider the standard $S^{1}$-invariant contact form

 on $S^{2n-1}=\{x+iy\colon |x|^{2}+|y|^{2}=1\}$.
 The Reeb flow of $\alpha$ is periodic and Bott-degenerate.
 Indeed, this is the flow along the fibers of the Hopf fibration $S^{2n-1}\to\C P^{n-1}$, so there is a $\C P^{n-1}$-family of orbits of action $\pi k$ for each positive integer $k$.
 Furthermore, the Conley-Zehnder index of the family of action $\pi k$ equals $(2n-2)k$.
 (We use the convention for the Conley-Zehnder index in the Bott setting for which the index coincides with the expected dimension of the moduli space of planes inside the symplectization of $S^{2n-1}$ asymptotic to a fixed orbit in the Bott manifold at its positive puncture.)
 It follows that for a small perturbation $\alpha$ of $\alpha_{\rm st}$, no Reeb orbit of $\alpha$ has Conley-Zehnder index less than $2n-2$.